 4. Are religious pastors and elders really all established by God?
-Can an acceptance of and obedience to religious pastors and elders represent one’s obedience to and following of God?
+Can one’s acceptance of and obedience to religious pastors and elders represent their obedience to and following of God?

 Bible Verses for Reference:

-“Jesus said to Simon Peter, Simon, son of Jonas, love you me more than these? … He said to him, Feed my lambs.
-He said to him again the second time, Simon, son of Jonas, love you me? … He said to him, Feed my sheep” (Jhn 21:15–16).
+“Jesus said to Simon Peter, Simon, son of John, love you Me more than these? … He said to him, Feed My lambs.
+He said to him again the second time, Simon, son of John, love you Me? … He said to him, Feed My sheep” (Jhn 21:15–16).

 “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven” (Mat 16:19).

 “We ought to obey God rather than men” (Act 5:29).